 We are a Colorado 501(c)(3) non-profit organization with the mission to change women’s lives by providing stepping stones to self-sufficiency through social enterprise.

-We believe that all women have the power to transform their lives through employment.
-So we hire women who are chronically unemployed and we teach them to work by making nourishing products.
-They learn to stand tall, find their purpose and break the cycle of poverty.
+We believe all women have the power to transform their lives through employment.
+So we hire women experiencing chronic unemployment and work together to break down the barriers they face.
+Participants of our program receive full-time pay as they develop job readiness skills, discover their talents, and break the cycle of poverty.
 Because when you change a woman’s life, you change her family’s life.

 As we grow and prosper, we promise to hold to the following guiding principles: